-Group Project 40% Analysis on a specific FinTech sector analysis Group Project Presentation 20% Online presentation on 18 March on 9:00am Online Quiz 40% Online quiz on 25 March at 9:30am
+Group Project: Report 40% Analysis on a specific FinTech sector analysis Group Project: Presentation 20% Online presentation on March 23 Online Quiz 40% Online quiz on March 30

-Please form a group of 5-6 members.
+^{}Please form a group of 5-6 members.
 The actual group size depends on the final enrollment number.
-Email your group information (names and student numbers) to me no later than 8 Feb (last add/drop date).
+Please email your group information (names and student numbers) to me no later than Feb 17 (the last add/drop date).
 To prevent free-rider issue, we may conduct peer evaluation to assess individual contribution to the group.